-How to Make Cold Foam is your ultimate guide to making cold foam at home!
-We show you 3 easy ways to make it too!
+How to Make Cold Foam is your ultimate guide to making cold foam at home (just like they do at Starbucks)!
+One cold foam recipe and 5 different ways to make it!

-There are so many fun cold coffee and tea drinks out there lately (like this Iced Matcha Latte) that are actually really easy to make at home.
-A lot of them call for cold foam so we thought we would spend a little time breaking down all the different ways you can easily make it at home!
+There are so many fun cold coffee (and cold brew coffee), iced lattes, espresso drinks, tea drinks, iced beverages and iced coffee drinks out there lately (like this Iced Matcha Latte + this Iced London Fog + Iced Chai Latte) that are actually really easy to make at home.
+A lot of them call for cold foam so we thought we would spend a little time breaking down all the different ways you can easily make it at home – we love using it in this Vanilla Sweet Cream Cold Brew and this Copycat Starbucks Pumpkin Cream Cold Foam.

 What is Cold Foam